Irin-Thomas/Inventory-Data-Warehouse-Design/README.md

 ## 📘 Project Overview

 This project presents the design and implementation of a data warehouse solution for ABC Consumer Electronics Ltd, focusing on inventory management.
-It was developed using Microsoft SQL Server as part of MSc Data Analytics coursework (CS7079) at London Metropolitan University.

 ---